 This time the project didn’t start from the data

 I have to admit that I didn’t start this project because of the data.
-It was early 2020, the news began turning around the corona virus, but my head was turning around a presentation I was supposed to give at the Svelte meetup in Stockholm.
+It was early 2020, the news about COVID-19 had just begun circulating, but my mind was on a presentation I was supposed to give at the Svelte meetup in Stockholm.
 Specifically, I needed an example project where lines are animated.

-I started R and loaded the raw data of the paper (open science ftw!).
-First I tried to find out, how long individual people were followed up in the study.
+I started R, my data analysis programming language of choice, and loaded the raw data of the paper (open science ftw!).
+First, I tried to find out how long individual people were followed up in the study.
 I became quite happy when I saw that some trajectories lasted for several years.
 I chose those individuals with the longest follow-up time with the intention to plot their body temperatures on one common age scale.

 Let the user explore the data